 juju bootstrap --to <hostname> juju add-machine <hostname>

-You should also refer to the section on general configuration options for additional and advanced customization of your environment.
+See also the section on general configuration options for additional and advanced customization of your environment.